 RightScale Optima unifies visibility across all your clouds and then allows you to filter by account, team, app or tags.
-Organisations can use this information for chargeback and showback.
+Organizations can use this information for chargeback and showback.

-Businesses use the product to identify underutlised resouces and optimise further by predicting costs and provisioning accordingly.
+Businesses use the product to identify underutilized resources and optimize further by predicting costs and provisioning accordingly.

 With Scalr you can set policies around budgets and resource types to create a safe environment where developers can operate without fear of overspending or stepping outside of the guardrails.

-Pyracloud empowers organisations to define business units and establish budgets to track and optimize spend throughout the organization across all cloud resources.
+PyraCloud empowers organizations to define business units and establish budgets to track and optimize spend throughout the organization across all cloud resources.

-Splunk also has dashboards for tracking costs of your AWS usage over time whilst giving users insight into unused resourceces and allowing them to track against budget.
+Splunk also has dashboards for tracking costs of your AWS usage over time whilst giving users insight into unused resources and allowing them to track against budget.

-Stax empowers orgnanisations to allocate cost by business unit, tag, application and instance.
-Organisations can track their usage across the month and how it compares to budget.
+Stax empowers organizations to allocate cost by business unit, tag, application and instance.
+Organizations can track their usage across the month and how it compares to budget.

 What differentiates Stax from a number of others in this category is their wastage reports which shows across a number of services, exactly where there is wastage and how to solve identified issues.

 Use Wavefront's AWS monitoring analytics to create dashboards that bring into one place CloudWatch, CloudTrail and native AWS cost reports.
 Once the dashboards are in place, you can identify over provisioned resources and optimize cost.